 Every 45 days or so, buses undergo a more thorough bus wash.
 The ceiling, windows, handles, and grab rails are all washed with detergents and disinfectants and the floor is mopped thoroughly.
 Upholstered seats are cleaned with a carpet extractor and damaged pieces of furniture are repaired or replaced.
 Deodorizers may also be used to freshen up the smell inside the vehicle.
-This is always a good telltale sign that the bus has just had its scheduled clean!
+This fresh scent is always a good telltale sign that the bus has just had its scheduled cleaning!

 The Train Wash Schedule

 Every 6,000 miles, or roughly once a month, trains are cleaned thoroughly—just like in the 45-day bus wash.
 The windows and surfaces are cleaned with detergents and disinfectants and the floor is vacuumed and mopped.
 The seats are cleaned with an upholstery extractor and damaged seats and seat backs are replaced.
-It takes about eight hours for one cleaner to go through and clean an entire train.
+It takes about eight hours for one locomotive coach cleaner to go through and clean an entire train.

 Special Cleaners for Special Vehicles

-Drive-Through Bus Wash Design
+Drive-Through Bus Wash Systems